PipeWire/wireplumber/docs/rst/daemon/configuration/settings.rst

    device route (e.g. ALSA PCM sinks).
 This is used when the route is restored and the sink does not have a previously stored volume.

+   It is possible to override the value on a per-device basis with a property (*not* a setting, so this would go into a configuration file) on the device named ``device.routes.default-sink-volume``.

    :Default value: ``0.4 ^ 3`` (40% on the cubic scale)

 .. describe:: device.routes.default-source-volume